reneegreen816/PholdAPhage/README.md

    _Follow instructions below using test case_

-1. If you don't have UCSF ChimeraX installed, download the [latest copy](https://www.cgl.ucsf.edu/chimerax/download.html) and install
+1. If you don't have ChimeraX installed, download the [latest copy](https://www.cgl.ucsf.edu/chimerax/download.html) and install
-2. Open UCSF ChimeraX
+2. Open ChimeraX
 3. Open your capsid protein .pdb file

 ```bash